Which Retirement Account Should I Take Money From First?

 First, let’s take a person whose assets are evenly split among taxable retirement accounts (IRAs, 401(k)s, Roth accounts, and non-retirement savings and investments.
 After she takes out their RMD for the year, and accounting for Social Security and any other income, she still needs $50,000 to live on.
 Which account should she take it from first?

 Following the principle of trying to minimize taxes, it would seem that regular savings/investments should be the first pot to dip the ladle in.
-You might have to pay capital gains on your winning investments, but you could always choose to sell your poorer performing assets first – you might even harvest some tax losses.
-Other than perhaps keeping some emergency funds, it is probably wise to drain these accounts (if you need to) before you move on to your retirement accounts.
-The advantage is that you are not adding to your tax bill (like you would from IRA withdrawals), and you get to leave the Roth money to grow with no taxation.
-When and if you empty out your non-retirement accounts, then the next bucket is probably your Roth accounts.
-You won’t pay taxes on it, although it will no longer be there to grow tax free.
-Lastly, if you need it, tap your IRA accounts beyond your RMDs.
+She might have to pay capital gains on her winning investments, but she could always choose to sell her poorer performing assets first – possible even harvesting some tax losses.
+Other than perhaps keeping some emergency funds, it is probably wise to drain these accounts (if she needs to) before she moves on to your retirement accounts.
+The advantage is that she is not adding to her tax bill like she would from IRA withdrawals, and she gets to leave the Roth money to grow with no taxation.
+When and if she empties out her non-retirement accounts, then the next bucket is probably her Roth accounts.
+She won’t pay taxes on it, although it will no longer be there to grow tax free.
+Lastly, if she need it, she should tap her IRA/401(k) accounts beyond your RMDs.

 Another example – all or nothing